pingidentity/pingidentity-solution-stacks/docs/workforce.md

      This will ensure that you have the right container versions for the Customer solution profile.

+  4. To use PingID for multi-factor authentication:

+     a.
+Base64 encode your PingID client secret.
+You'll find the PingID client secret in PingOne for Enterprise (Setup --> PingID --> Client Integration).

+     b.
+Copy the encoded client secret into the `PID_BASE64` assignment in the `env_vars` file located in the [Solution-WorkForce directory](../Solution-WorkForce).

-  4. From the `${HOME}/projects/devops/workforce` directory, run Docker Compose to deploy the solution stack:
+  5. From the `${HOME}/projects/devops/workforce` directory, run Docker Compose to deploy the solution stack:

   ```text
   docker-compose up -d